 In your application you will be expected to demonstrate why receiving a New Collecting Award would benefit not only your museum/gallery and its collections but also, crucially, your own professional development in a way that would not otherwise be possible.

-With support from the Ruddock Foundation of the Arts, one award will be ring-fenced to give a curator a mandate to build a pre-1600 collection for their museum.
+With support from the Ruddock Foundation for the Arts, one award will be ring-fenced to give a curator a mandate to build a pre-1600 collection for their museum.

 Awardees are selected via a two-stage process.

-Applicants must first submit an expression of interest.
+Applicants must first submit an application.
 Shortlisted applicants are then invited to interview.

 You can apply for any amount but will be expected to demonstrate that the sum is reasonable and proportionate in relation to the type and number of works you propose to collect.